i-doit/knowledge-base/docs/en/maintenance-and-operation/activate-license.md

 ### The license is valid but i-doit shows that it is not licensed?

-!!! success "Open the Tenant tab in the Admin Center and click on **Save license settings**."
+!!! success "Open the Tenant tab in the Admin-Center and click on **Save license settings**."
     [![tenant-licenses](../assets/images/en/maintenance-and-operation/activate-license/13.png)](../assets/images/en/maintenance-and-operation/activate-license/13.png)